-On April 23, Durham County Library will launch the Digging Durham Seed Library at three locations: Main, South Regional and Southwest Regional.
+NEW!
+Visit the Digging Durham website at diggingdurham.org.
+The new Digging Durham Seed Library launches on Wednesday, April 23 at Main, South Regional and Southwest Regional Libraries.
 Library patrons will be able to “check out” seeds and then “return” harvested seeds once the growing season is complete.
 Seed varieties include tomatoes, peppers, beans and many […]

-Durham County Library will host members of the cast from the PlayMakers production of Deborah Salem Smith’s Love Alone at 7 p.m. on Monday, February 10, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host Juline Chevalier and Trevor Schoonmaker for a discussion and slide lecture on the Nasher Museum of Art’s current exhibit, Sound Vision: Contemporary Art from the Collection, at 7 p.m. on Tuesday, April 29, at the Main Library, 300 N. Roxboro St.